 These graduation party centerpiece ideas are uniquely perfect for that high school or college graduate in your life.
-The personalization details and thoughtfully curated decor create a memorable time for your party guests.
+The personalized details and thoughtfully curated decor create a memorable time for your party guests.
 Scroll down to check them out, including my complete supplies list.

-My oldest daughter is graduating from high school this year, so you can imagine the excitement I felt to create this special moment in our family’s lives.
+My oldest daughter is graduating from high school this year, so you can imagine the excitement I felt to create this particular moment in our family’s lives.
 And, I want you to be able to do the same.

 Let’s get started!

-JOANN is my go-to for events like this, not only do they carry crafting items but supplies for parties too.
+JOANN is my go-to for events like this; not only do they carry crafting items but supplies for parties too.
 I recently received a Cricut machine from JOANN (my exact one HERE), and I couldn’t wait to try it out for this centerpiece.
 I also found at JOANN a wide range of greenery, craft paper, markers/pens, mason jars, paper straws, and string lights.

 I used brown Kraft paper as a wide table runner.
 Then, I draped a linen curtain across the top of it for added dimension and a soft texture.